MaeRaDP/403_CMPUTPSYCH/Assignment3/README.md

-# My answers to Assignment 3 exercise questions:
+# PSYCH 403 - Assignment 3 exercises: MPacificar

 ## **Variable operations exercises:**
 Create three variables: "sub_code", "subnr_int", and "subnr_str".
 The sub_code should be "sub".
 Assign the integer 2 to subnr_int, and assign the string "2" to subnr_str.